|Nutrition Facts (per serving)|

 This negates Bircher's idea of a low-calorie, high-energy pre-meal filler, but it tastes good.
 Additions can be made as follows (or create your own):

-- Add a grated carrot, a sliced banana and orange sections to your oats.
+Add a grated carrot, a sliced banana and orange sections to your oats.

-- Soften raisins with the oats.
+Soften raisins with the oats.

-- Add flax, sunflower seeds, dried fruit, other rolled grains, yogurt, dickmilch (sour milk/buttermilk), quark or maple syrup to your bowl.
+Add flax, sunflower seeds, dried fruit, other rolled grains, yogurt, dickmilch (sour milk/buttermilk), quark or maple syrup to your bowl.

-- Toast the grains before plumping them in water overnight.
+Toast the grains before plumping them in water overnight.

-- Make a granola mixture and serve with milk or yogurt and fruit.
+Make a granola mixture and serve with milk or yogurt and fruit.

-- Add flavorings such as cinnamon, nutmeg, or vanilla sugar or powder.
+Add flavorings such as cinnamon, nutmeg, or vanilla sugar or powder.

 Why Dr. Bircher Created Muesli

 In an effort to develop a healthier food and get people to eat more fruit, Bircher, a nutritionist and physician, went against the time's conventional medical practice of thoroughly cooking food.
-He introduced a small bowlful of uncooked rolled oats mixed with raw apple as an appetizer before most meals.
+He introduced a small bowlful of uncooked rolled oats mixed with raw apples as an appetizer before most meals.
 It became a taste sensation and was quickly adopted as a breakfast and snack offering.